The Interconnected Legacy of Goethe in Nature, Science and Humanity

 Bringing Goethe’s Vision into Practice

-By embracing Goethe’s holistic view, we can build a more thoughtful and sustainable future.
+Maybe by embracing Goethe’s holistic view, we can build a more thoughtful and sustainable future and the world will shine a little brighter.

 Comments